 Whether it’s riverside Brazilian cocktails or ales among old architecture, take it outside this summer with these beer gardens and alfresco drinking spots.

 Sprawling along a scenic stretch of the Yarra, a few steps down from a busy intersection, Riverland Bar is an unexpected escape.
-Spend a summer session here watching the tennis with a gourmet hot dog in hand, or feel the magic from 16 January with their Harry Potter potion cocktails.
+Spend a summer session here watching the tennis with a gourmet hot dog in hand, or feel the magic from 16 January with their mystical potion cocktails.

 Keep cruising south to South Wharf, and soak up the sweet city views at The Boatbuilders Yard.
 Built around a heritage shed on an old wooden wharf, this airy riverside venue makes relaxing a breeze.
 While you’re there, wipe your memory of ‘frosé’ and crack into the newly minted ‘freezling’ cocktail – a frozen reisling drink that’s set to refresh.